richardtamunotonye/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+The gig here is to optimize this online portfolio for speed!
+In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 To get started, check out the repository and inspect the code.

+The project before modification can be found on https://github.com/richardtamunotonye/frontend-nanodegree-mobile-portfolio/tree/master
+The optimised project can be found on https://github.com/richardtamunotonye/frontend-nanodegree-mobile-portfolio/tree/project

 ### Getting started

+The minified files can be seen inside the dist folder and the unminified files inside the app folder.
+I used gulp for minifcation it is include the gulpfile.js.

 #### Part 1: Optimize PageSpeed Insights score for index.html